Lemon Green Beans

 Low-Carb Diet / Low-Glycemic Diet / South Beach Diet Suggestions:

-Lemony Green Beans are a perfect side dish for any phase of the original South Beach Diet, or any other type of low-carb or low-glycemic eating plan, and the recipe is also vegan and gluten-free.
+These Lemon Green Beans are a perfect side dish for low-carb or Keto eating plans, and the recipe is also suitable for any phase of the original South Beach diet.
+And it’s vegan and gluten-free.

 Find More Recipes Like This One: